ministryofjustice/security-guidance/policies/home-security-policies-guides.md

 ## Other Guidance

+### Intranet

 There are other cyber and technical security guidance documents available to reference.
 A large number of these documents are available in the [IT and Computer Security](https://intranet.justice.gov.uk/guidance/security/it-computer-security/) repository on the MoJ Intranet, but these documents are currently being reviewed and progressively are being incorporated into the main [Security Guidance](https://ministryofjustice.github.io/security-guidance/#moj-security--guidance) repository as detailed above.

+### GitHub Library

+This library documents the security decisions that the MoJ has made for the products it operates, and its relationships with suppliers.

 ## References